ToxicFrog/doom-mods/gun-bonsai/UPGRADES.md

 Shots bounce off walls.
 Higher levels increase the number of bounces and decrease the amount of velocity lost on bounce.
 At level 3, shots bounce off enemies as well.

+### Cleave *(Melee only)*

+Killing an enemy in melee automatically gets you a free attack against another nearby enemy.
+Damage scales with how much you overkilled the original target by *and* how much health it spawned with.

 ### Dark Harvest *(Melee or Wimpy only)*

 Killing an enemy grants you 1 point of health and armour per level (×10 for boss kills).
 This is capped at 100% of your max health, +20% for each level (so 120% at level 1 and 200% at level 5).
 If you boost it above level 5 you can exceed the normal 200 health/armour limit.